gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/drawer-slides.rst

 Advantages
 ^^^^^^^^^^

-- Very good slide smoothness due to ball bearings
+- Slide are smooth due to ball bearings
-- Can handle relatively heavy load (within reason)
 - Compatible with goBILDA channel
-- Cheaper than MiSUMI slides for comparable performance
+- Cheaper than MiSUMI slides

 Disadvantages
 ^^^^^^^^^^^^^